GuidesWikiWhat To Consider When Buying A PC Case?

 Fractal Design Meshify 2 (Image By Tech4Gamers)

 In any case, depending on your budget and your use case scenario, you should look for the build quality of the case.
 For instance, an aluminum or steel alloy body is better to water-cool your PC.
-Additionally, it also ensures that the PC remains sturdy and does not suffer from vibrations.
+It also ensures that the PC remains sturdy and does not suffer from vibrations.

 Cable Management